 When a child takes part in any performance or activity, full details of their performances, including dates and times, should be given to their school, as listed in the request for absence from school.

 Sometimes a licence isn't necessary, for example if a child is taking part in a performance arranged by a group or organisation approved by the council or, in a few exceptional circumstances, by the Secretary of State.
-In these circumstances, an application has to be made under the Body of Persons Approval (BOPA).
+In these circumstances, an application must be made under the Body of Persons Approval (BOPA).

 If a BOPA application and BOPA contract of agreement is granted to an organisation, they don't need to apply for individual licences from each child’s home council during the period of approval, providing the BOPA criteria and conditions continue to be fulfilled (see page 10 of the Child Performance Regulations).